What is butyl acetate

 Many industries use butyl acetate in manufacturing, including:

 While butyl acetate is suitable for consumption in small amounts, it is powerful solvent in larger concentrations.
-The adhesives, coatings, elastomers, and sealants market uses butyl acetate in coatings to moderate dry time and flow.
+The adhesives, coatings, construction, elastomers, and sealants markets use butyl acetate in coatings to moderate dry time and flow.
 You can also find butyl acetate in certain adhesive products, including adhesive used to package food.

 Butyl acetate becomes a food-grade ingredient when it adheres to standards set by international organizations such as the EU.
 Due to the substance's naturally fruity taste, the food industry uses butyl acetate as a flavoring.
 It adds flavor to foods such as ice cream, candy, baked goods, and cheeses when used in small amounts.
 Food enhanced with n-butyl acetate has a taste reminiscent of apples and bananas.

 In addition to having a distinct flavor, butyl acetate has a unique smell.
-Butyl acetate's fruity aroma suits cleaning products and personal care items and perfumes.
+Butyl acetate's fruity aroma suits household, industrial, and institutional cleaning products and personal care items and perfumes.

 Cellophane producers sometimes use food-safe butyl acetate as a material in food-safe packaging.
 Cellophane that includes it may contain only 0.1 percent butyl acetate by weight or less.